-The Practitioner programme is designed to provide individuals with the tools, techniques, materials and knowledge necessary to lead stimulating and effective coaching sessions, training courses and workshops based on the subjects of Neurological Dominance and behavioural preferences.
+The programme will provide delegates with all of the knowledge, tools and materials necessary to lead stimulating and effective coaching sessions, training courses and workshops using the MiND tool and the subject of neuroscience.

-The first day of the programme focuses on the background to the subject, the creation of individual bain dominance profiles, debriefing of the profiles to individuals and groups in workshops.
-The day is broken down as follows:
+The first day of the programme focuses on the neuroscientific background to the subject, the creation of individual MiND profiles and debriefing of the profiles to individuals.
+The breakdown of the day is as follows:

-- Running a Workshop – MyBrain International have made the process of running a workshop and gathering the Neurological Dominance profile information from delegates extremely easy.
+- Running a workshop – MyBrain International has made the process of running a workshop and gathering the MiND profile information from delegates extremely easy.
 In this part of the course you will learn how to use the on-line administration system and about the support materials and services provided by MyBrain to ensure you deliver the most professional and impactful event.

 Module 2 - Advanced Applications & Teams

-The second module builds on the Neurological Dominance information provided in Part 1 by looking at more advanced applications, in particular, the way the subject can be used to great effect when working with groups of people or teams.
-This second day will cover the following subject areas:
+The second module provides an opportunity to review the exercises delegates will have undertaken between days 1 and 2 as well as looking at the possible implications of some more unusual profiles.
+We will then consider more advanced applications, in particular, the way the subject can be used to great effect when working with teams.
+The second day will cover the following subject areas:

-- Extreme Profiles – Although most profiles conform to a number of basic patterns, some do not and can be quite difficult to explain.
-The most extreme examples contain elements that may appear to be contradictions, but because all profiles are an illustration of a person's preferences, each has a logical explanation.
+- Extreme and unusual profiles – Although most profiles conform to a number of basic patterns, some do not and can be quite difficult to explain.
+The most extreme examples contain elements that may appear to be contradictions, but because all profiles are an illustration of a person's energy and motivation, each has a logical explanation.

-- Contextual Applications – During the day we will consider how the subject of Neurological Dominance can be used in different contexts.
-For example, when considering introversion and extroversion, communication or creativity.
+- Contextual Applications – During the day we will consider how neuroscience and the MiND data can be used in different contexts.
+For example, when considering introversion and extroversion or communication.

-- Group and Team Data – When applied to teams, the subject of Neurological Dominance becomes enormously powerful.
-By using the combined results from each of the team or group members, you will be able to determine the sort of activities a team is likely to be good at, the types of things the team may overlook and the likely areas of conflict.
-When de-briefed positively, the results of team profiles can provide teams with extremely valuable insights that can assist them in achieving their true potential and help them prioritise strategies for success.
+- Group and Team Data – When applied to teams the MiND tool becomes enormously powerful.
+By using the combined results from each of the team members, you will be able to determine the sort of activities a team is likely to be good at, the types of things the team may overlook and the likely areas of conflict.
+The results of team profiles can provide teams with extremely valuable insights that can assist them in achieving their true potential and help them prioritise strategies for success.

 Upon successful completion of the programme, delegates will be awarded their certificates and be entitled to use the title MyBrain Practitioner.